nierob/qmetatype/README.txt

 Why not use just a function pointer as id?
 --------------------------------------------------------------------------------------
 Because we need to support types defined at runtime.
 That means that we need to attach some data to the call.
-The data may be known only at runtime so even template functions would not work, we could use std::function to support for example lambdas, but that one is not only quite big and could cause memory allocations at "registration" time, but also it was hard to define the data ownership, which was causing memory leaks.
+The data may be known only at runtime, so even template functions would not work, we could use std::function to support for example lambdas, but that one is not only quite big and could cause memory allocations at "registration" time, but also it was hard to define the data ownership, which was causing memory leaks.